Self-Guided Walking Tour of Paris by Night (With Map)

 Finally, with full bellies and less sore feet, we headed for the Metro station at Saint-Michel (#11), pausing briefly to examine the sculpture of the saint that marks its entrance before descending into the tunnels.

-As I rode back to my comfortable vacation rental apartment in the 9th Arrondisement I realized I still had goosebumps.
+As I rode back to my vacation rental apartment in the 9th Arrondisement, which by dumb luck alone turned out to be one of the best places to stay in Paris, I realized I still had goosebumps.
 And I know, without a doubt, that if I hadn’t seen Paris by night, I wouldn’t really have seen Paris.

 Retrace my footsteps on a walking tour of Paris: